 Tips and tricks for creating cafe-quality milk foam at home

-I’m going to go against the grain and recommend that you don’t use a microwave to heat your milk!
+- I’m going to go against the grain and recommend that you don’t use a microwave to heat your milk!
 I know extra dishes are never fun, especially when you’ve got kids under your feet.. but to pack in as many nutrients as possible and avoid loss of nutrients and make the best quality foam, you need to control the temperature.

-Using a pot on the stove ensures that the temperature doesn’t go over 70°/ 160°F – the temperature at which milk begins to break down irreversibly, causing it to change in flavor and chemistry.
+- Using a pot on the stove ensures that the temperature doesn’t go over 70°/ 160°F – the temperature at which milk begins to break down irreversibly, causing it to change in flavor and chemistry.

-Aim for 65°C / 140°F – A food thermometer is helpful but not essential.
+- Aim for 65°C / 140°F – A food thermometer is helpful but not essential.
 It’s tricky to gauge the temperature without one.
 Still, if you are making this for kids, a lower temperature is acceptable and perhaps recommendable!

-The texture is important for many kids – micro foam is smooth like talc, and most kids love it!
+- The texture is important for many kids – micro foam is smooth like talc, and most kids love it!
 So continue frothing a little longer than you expect; the results will be worth it!

-Some ideas to jazz up your homemade babyccinos
+Tips to jazz up your homemade babyccinos

 One of the best things about making your own babyccinos is that it’s easy to make them as luxurious or as simple as you like.
-Mini marshmallows or a chocolate flake make the perfect addition to a creamy and delicious babyccino.
-I’ve even heard of adding a few drops of natural food colorings for a really fun and festive touch.

-As I mentioned above, you can use any flavored syrup of your choice, older kids in particular often ask for this.
-Or Why not try some cool latte art stencils for fun?
+- Flavored syrup of your choice, older kids in particular often ask for this.

+- Why not try some cool latte art stencils for fun?
 Or use your perfect milk foam to top off hot chocolate to make it even more like a real cappuccino.

 If you like a little sweetness, I have a great recipe for Authentic Masala Concentrate that is divine when added to a dark chocolate mocha!